selloween/mtg-pauper-cards/README.md

 * 2 years ago
 * All cards since the beginnig of time

-You can adjust the periods by removing the number codes in the decks array in the getData() method.
+You can adjust the time periods by removing number codes in the object decks array value ```decks: [145, 127, 170, 169, 168, 110]``` passed  in the intial getData() function call.
 Note: Do not set sideboard the sideboard value to true in the initial getData() call.
 The sideboard value is set to true after mainboard lists are downloaded.
 See code bellow.

 ```